1997 – 2001 Honda CR250 – Rear Suspension – Swingarm Service

 1. Apply a fat layer of moly grease for every piece installed.

-2. I like to start with the outside first, followed by the inside seal, then inside collar.
+2. I like to start with the outside first, then the inside seal, then the inside collar.

-3. I know it sounds weird installing the collar before the seal, but seating the seal around the collar is extremely difficult.
+3. I know installing the collar before the seal sounds weird, but seating the seal around the collar is extremely difficult.
 And since you’re using so much grease, it won’t be a problem.

 4. The outside stack is oriented: Thrust Washer | Thrust Bearing | Thrust Washer| Seal | Side Collar